regenalgrant/datastructures/README.md

 - My sample code for data structures is written in python.

 ## Singly linked list
 - Implemention of a singly link list with these methods as follow: push, pop, size, search, remove and display.

 ## Stack
 - Simple stack that implements push and pop methods.

+## Queue
+- Simple queue that implements enqueue, dequeue, peek, size.